-Prevent is 1 of the 4 elements of CONTEST, the government's counter-terrorism strategy.
+Prevent is one of the four elements of CONTEST, the government's counter-terrorism strategy.
 It aims to stop people becoming terrorists or supporting terrorism.

 The Prevent strategy: